opentox/loael-paper/loael.md

 For a long time already, computational methods have been an integral part of pharmaceutical discovery pipelines, while in chemical food safety their actual potentials emerged only recently [@LoPiparo2011].
-In this later field, an application considered critical is in the establishment of levels of safety concern in order to rapidly and efficiently manage toxicologically uncharacterized chemicals identified in food.
+In this field, an application considered critical is in the establishment of levels of safety concern in order to rapidly and efficiently manage toxicologically uncharacterized chemicals identified in food.
 This requires a risk-based approach to benchmark exposure with a quantitative value of toxicity relevant for risk assessment [@Schilter2014].
-Since most of the time chemical food safety deals with life-long exposures to relatively low levels of chemicals, and because long-term toxicity studies are often the most sensitive in food toxicology databases, predicting chronic toxicity is of prime importance.
+Since chronic studies have the highest power (more animals per group and more endpoints than other studies) and because long-term toxicity studies are often the most sensitive in food toxicology databases, predicting chronic toxicity is of prime importance.
 Up to now, read-across and Quantitative Structure Activity